Ellie Foreman Philosophy and Politics (BA Social Sciences)

 Living in a new city is an incredible experience.
 I had travelled a lot before but living in one place for six months is completely different.
 You have enough time to get to know the city and explore all the secret places that you’d only know as a local.
 I almost feel like I know Paris better than Manchester now!

-I study Philosophy and Politics here, but in Paris technically I was just studying Politics, so it’s definitely possible if you’re doing joint honours.
+I study Philosophy and Politics here, but in Paris technically I was just studying Politics.
+It’s definitely possible if you’re doing joint honours.

 A change I hadn’t expected so much was the different system of studying that Sciences Po has compared to Manchester.